 Hazing can be reported anonymously, however Student Conduct staff may not be able to complete their investigation without being able to speak to the person who made the report.

 - submit an anonymous BCAL report online, or

 - submit an anonymous online crime tip to UTPD.

-Retaliation is strictly prohibited under Institutional Rules Subsection 6-400(a)(20) and will not be tolerated.
+Retaliation is a violation of the Institutional Rules on Student Services and Activities, Subsection 6-404(24), found in Subchapter 6–400, Student Organization Discipline and will not be tolerated.
 Students concerned about retaliation for reporting hazing should contact Student Conduct and Academic Integrity in the Office of the Dean of Students.

 Students who report hazing before being contacted by the Office of the Dean of Students; who cooperate in good faith and provide complete and factual accounts may be eligible for immunity from institutional discipline.

-All reports are investigated by Student Conduct and Academic Integrity in the Office of the Dean of Students, following the student conduct process as outlined in Institutional Rules Subchapter 6-500.
+All reports are investigated by Student Conduct and Academic Integrity in the Office of the Dean of Students, following the conduct process outlined in the Institutional Rules on Student Services and Activities, Subchapter 6-500, Disciplinary Procedures.